hoogenbj/countary/docs/items.markdown

 [![Items worksheet](images/items_worksheet.png)](images/items_worksheet.png)

 Items go in budgets, so before you can create a budget, you create the items for it.
-It takes some practice to get the naming just right - at least right for you.
+It takes some practice to get the naming just right - or at least right for you.
 You can delete an item that has not been added to a budget yet by clicking on the trashcan icon.
-If it has been added to a budget the icon will be greyed-out - disabled.
+If it has been added to a budget the icon will be greyed-out - which means it is disabled.

 Items can be re-used - added to more than one budget.
 You also get different kinds of items - `annual`, `monthly` and `ad hoc`.
 Only `annual` items can be added to `annual`